 Valleys Re-told is a co-created art and heritage engagement programme with an emphasis on sharing and celebrating the art and heritage of the South Wales Valleys.
-The vision is to bring together a national collection of art that reflects the people, culture and identity of the South Wales Valleys, creating a treasured accessible resource for the future.
+The vision is to bring together a national collection of art that reflects the people, culture and identity of the south Wales Valleys, creating a treasured accessible resource for the future.

 Amgueddfa Cymru is working in partnership with Cyfarthfa Castle Museum & Art Gallery in Merthyr Tydfil and Cynon Valley Museum Trust in Aberdare, two well-established museums in the South Wales Valleys.
 This way of working has created an openness towards sharing collections and cultivated a trusting working relationship with communities and schools.